2009: begun with Claire Bishop

-At first glance, Rosalind Krauss’ expanded field doesn’t account for the artist’s body as a sculptural site.
+At first glance, the diagram contained in Rosalind Krauss’ essay “Sculpture in the Expanded Field” doesn’t account for the artist’s body as a sculptural site.
 However, on closer examination the diagram would seem to posit all artists as sculptures, since their bodies are neither landscape nor architecture.
 If the artist’s body can explicitly be a site marker (Mendieta), a constructed site (Oiticica), or an axiomatic structure (Nauman), then the body of every artist must implicitly be a sculpture.

 What interests us about this assumption is how the idea of wandering—that is, of going for a walk, allowing an element of chance to influence your movements, and deferring a final destination—introduces a degree of doubt into the diagram.
 To borrow from quantum physicist Werner Heisenberg, wandering artists embody a state of uncertainty.
 Stopping an artist from wandering in order to determine their location would destroy the essential character of their artwork, but as long as they continue walking the artwork remains incomplete.

 Many artists who have gone for a walk and called it art over the last forty years have done so, in part, to experience this sense of forestallment, of indeterminacy.
-In that spirit, this diagram, devised with art historian Claire Bishop, changes Krauss’s landscape/architecture antipodes to more interior, motivational points of reference, ones rooted in the artists’ sensitivity (or lack thereof) to the environment and what (if anything) they want from it.
+In that spirit, this diagram, originally devised with art historian Claire Bishop and subsequently updated with open source contributions, changes Krauss’s landscape/architecture antipodes to more interior, motivational points of reference, ones rooted in the artists’ sensitivity (or lack thereof) to the environment and what (if anything) they want from it.
 The perfect sculpture in our diagram, then, would be an artist who wanders forever without arriving anywhere or wanting anything.

 First published in Retracing the Expanded Field: Encounters between Art and Architecture, Spyros Papapetros and Julian Rose, eds., Cambridge: MIT Press, 2014.